adhanissalsa/HR_Analytics_Project/README.md

-# World Layoffs Project
+# HR Analytics Projects

-This is my first ever portfolio project using MySQL
+This is my first MySQL project portfolio.
+This repository consist of projects that used HR related dataset.

 Please do leave your feedback, thank you so much.